 That’s when we discovered we had been dragged into some tug of war.

 SR said to us, the houseofficers, “None of you is going home.
 Who told you to start chemotherapy for this patient?
-You started it, so, you will finish it.
-You are going nowhere.
+You started it… finish it.
+All of you are going nowhere.
 You think you can just do as you wish?”

 I was stunned.
 Help me o, why is this on us?
 Why are you not facing your reg who was aware of your reluctance at taking this patient but still instructed us to go ahead?
 Or were we to disobey him?
 We are like directly under him, you know?

 After a while, reg told us to be going.
-I was like, “hm, is that the best?
-Should we not wait for her to let us go?” he was like, “Go joor”.
+I was like, “Hm, is that the best?
+Should we not wait for her to let us go?”

-As we passed by her, she just started shouting that.
+As we passed by the SR, she just started shouting that.
 “How dare you?
 Am I a joke to you?
 How dare you defy me?
 Okay, go now.
 You will come back and meet me here.”

 See, I was exhausted.
 At this point.
 I just sat down.
 Some other reg was there telling us to go beg her but I really did not see why we were to do that.
 This thing was not on us at all.
 Whatever beef was between her and the reg was not meant to draw us in but, this is Nigeria, look what we doing now.

 By the time our SR was free, I was so proud of us.
-I thought, yes, we know emergency medicine, we conducted and comported ourselves well, we divided the work efficiently and patient is now stable.
+I thought, yes, we know emergency medicine.
+We conducted and comported ourselves well.
+The work had been divided efficiently and patient is now stable.
 Let’s review with the SR and see what else she may want to add.

 “Ma, you were busy…”